TecHAyusH6476/DSA-Prep-HacktoberFest22/README.md

 DSA important questions in terms of interview and OA of product based companies.

 # Please feel free to contribute in this repository as it's included in Hacktoberfest 2022 (Hacktober-Accepted)
+# I will be creating separate folders for various companies (MAANG).